learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

     Problem Status: infeasible

-### Explain what's happening
+### Explain What's Happening

-The problem status is "infeasible": the problem is not linearly separable, in other words, it is impossible to draw one straight line that separates the two classes.
+The problem status is "infeasible".
+In other words, the problem is not linearly separable, and it is impossible to draw one straight line that separates the two classes.

 ## Building a Soft Margin Classifier